Parameter inference and nonequilibrium identification for Markovian systems based on coarse-grained observations

-\emph{Nonequilibrium identification} --- When the number sufficient statistics is less than the number of unknown parameters, it is impossible to determine all transition rates from coarse-grained observations.
+\emph{Nonequilibrium identification} --- When the number of sufficient statistics is less than the number of unknown parameters, it is impossible to determine all transition rates from coarse-grained observations.
 However, we may still identify whether the system is in an NESS.
-Our NESS criterion is based on the sufficient statistics $\Lambda_{A_iA_j}$.
+Our Ness criterion is based on the sufficient statistics $\Lambda_{A_iA_j}$.
 Recall that once $\Lambda_{A_iA_j}$ are determined, $\alpha_{A_i}$ are automatically determined by solving $\alpha\Lambda = \mathbf{0}$ and $\alpha\mathbf{1}^T = 1$.
-In \cite{supp}, we prove that if the system is in equilibrium, then the following two conditions must be satisfied:\\ (i) (coarse-grained probability distribution condition)
+In \cite{supp}, we prove that if the system is in equilibrium, then the entries of $\alpha_{A_i}$ and $\Lambda_{A_iA_j}$ are all real numbers, and the following two conditions must be satisfied:\\ (i) (coarse-grained probability distribution condition)

 (ii) (coarse-grained detailed balance condition)